How to become a dance teacher

 - working towards this role

 You'll need a relevant degree in dance or performing arts.
 There are some degrees in dance that include teacher training.
-To teach in a state school you'll need qualified teacher status (QTS).
+To teach in a state school you'll usually need qualified teacher status (QTS).

 As a primary teacher, you'll train to teach all subjects and could develop a subject specialism in physical education, which may include dance or creative movement.

-At secondary level you could teach dance as a single subject or combined with other subjects like physical education, drama or performing arts.
+At secondary level you could teach dance as a single subject or combine it with other subjects like physical education, drama or performing arts.

-To be a lecturer in a university you'll need a postgraduate qualification or a recognised profile as a professional performer, along with teaching experience.
+To be a lecturer in a university or conservatoire, you'll need a postgraduate qualification or a recognised profile as a professional performer, along with teaching experience.

 You'll usually need: